Summary: in this tutorial, you’ll learn about Python a type conversion in Python.

 Code language: Python (python)

-The following example prompts you for two input values: net price and tax rate.
-After that, it calculates the net price and displays the result on the screen:
+The following example prompts you to enter two input values: net price and tax rate.
+After that, it calculates the tax and displays the result on the screen:

 price = input('Enter the price ($):')